Getting Started with Thermal Energy Networks

 ACTION: CHECK YOUR TOWN PLAN

-A city or town plan is a visionary document that is updated every 5 years to reflect your community’s current priorities, goals, challenges, and assets.
+A city or town plan is a visionary document that is updated every five years to reflect your community’s current priorities, goals, challenges, and assets.
 Each plan includes a section on energy and may already reference geothermal solutions or networked thermal systems.
-Including Thermal Energy Networks in your town plan makes it easier for state agencies to make grants and demonstrate compliance for federal and state clean energy standards and regulations.
+Including Thermal Energy Networks in your town plan makes it easier for state agencies to make grants and demonstrate compliance for federal and state standards and regulations.

 We recommend that you read your city or town plan or speak with your local energy commissioner or committee to find out whether or not any of this language is already included in the plan.
 If not, you can ask for Thermal Energy Networks to be added.